Chung-Kim/vocab-imbalance/README.md

 # Hugging Face Hub

-All models and datasets reported in the paper are available in our Hugging Face space.
+All models and datasets reported in the paper are available in our Hugging Face collection [Vocab Frequency Imbalance](https://huggingface.co/collections/gartland/neurips-2025-vocabulary-frequency-imbalance).

 **Install**